What a Carve Up! (film)

-What a Carve Up! is a 1961 British comedy-horror film directed by Pat Jackson and starring Sid James, Kenneth Connor, and Shirley Eaton.
+What a Carve Up! (the exclamation point does not appear onscreen in original prints) is a 1961 British comedy-horror film directed by Pat Jackson and starring Sid James, Kenneth Connor, and Shirley Eaton.
 It was released in the United States in 1962 as No Place Like Homicide.

-The film was loosely based on the 1928 novel The Ghoul by Frank King.
+It was written by Ray Cooney and Tony Hilton, loosely based on the 1928 novel The Ghoul by Frank King.
 A previous version, titled The Ghoul, was filmed in 1933 by Gaumont-British Pictures.

+The film is set in Yorkshire, in a moorland area.
+Following the supposed death of the latest owner of an isolated country house, his family gathers there for the reading of his will.
+They learn that they are disinherited, and then find themselves trapped in the house.
+The family and guests start being killed one by one, and they suspect that the house's owner has faked his death.